David Hutchinson (producer)

 David Hutchinson (born 28 May 1988) is a British theatre producer and director.
 He is the founder and CEO of The Path Entertainment Group as well as the founder and CEO of Selladoor Worldwide, formerly Sell a Door Theatre Company Hutchinson attended the Liverpool Institute for Performing Arts 2006 to 2009 and graduated with a BA (Hons) in Acting.

-In August 2021, The Path Entertainment Group and Hasbro, Inc launched the first immersive, multifaceted, physical experience of Monopoly Lifesized based on the family board game.
-The 80 minute game comprises elements from the classic game merged with thrilling escape room challenges.
+In August 2021, The Path Entertainment Group and Hasbro launched the first immersive, multifaceted, physical experience of Monopoly Lifesized based on the family board game.
+The 80-minute game comprises elements from the classic game merged with thrilling escape room challenges.
 Based in London, the experience is also home to The Top Hat Restaurant and Bar serving signature cocktails and British small-plates menu.
 The game has won awards and nominations for live and location based entertainment and opened a brand new location in Riyadh, Saudi Arabia.

-In May 2021, David founded The Path Entertainment Group, a company dedicated to transforming the experience of audiences through live, immersive entertainment.
-The innovative company were awarded the 2022, Best Location-Based Entertainment Award for their work producing their hit interactive version of the classic "Hasbro" board game, Monopoly Lifesized.
-Though GamePath, a subsection of the Path Entertainment Group set up to create experimental productions with leading brands, David produced London's first official SAW escape room experience.
-Alongside Lionsgate, The Path Entertainment Group opened a new adrenaline-fuelled immersive production combining escape rooms based on the iconic franchise with the theatrical.
-Using state of the art technology to guide and expert lighting and sound production, Jigsaw's world has been painstakingly brought to life to allow game players to experience a brand new level of entertainment.
+In May 2021, David founded The Path Entertainment Group, an immersive entertainment company.
+The company was awarded the 2022 Best Location-Based Entertainment Award for their work producing the interactive version of the classic Hasbro board game, Monopoly Lifesized.
+Though GamePath, a subsection of The Path Entertainment Group that creates experimental productions with leading brands, David produced London's first official Saw escape room experience with Lionsgate.

-Launching in late 2023, is The Paddington Experience, a new large scale production inspired by Michael Bond's creation.
-The Paddington Bear Experience will be presented by The Path Entertainment Group and The Copyrights Group in partnership with Lionsgate, Copyrights' Agent for Experiences.
-The production will be the first large-scale attraction inspired by the famous bear to open in London.
-It will be based on London's Southbank, taking up residence in the iconic County Hall later this year, with the multi-sensory adventure making use of epic designs, live performances and video across 26,000 square ft space.